 He has also revealed that he experimented with plant-based diets in order to boost his energy.
 He said it “frickin’ changed my life…I have more energy; I’m so much more productive.
 I wake up feeling way better, clearer in thought and fresher in my body.
 I recover quicker; I sleep better.
 My skin cleared up.
 I have fewer allergies.
 There are just so many impacts.”

-Followers of the sport recognize that it is about far more than the car, with drivers needing to be in excellent shape mentally and physically, and Lewis has said his diet is key to this.
+Followers of the sport recognize that it is about far more than the car.
+Drivers need to be in excellent shape mentally and physically, and Lewis has said his diet is key to this.
 “I’m physically in better shape than I’ve ever been” he said in an interview with Men’s Health magazine “and I’m more successful than ever right now, and my plant-based programme has played such a big role in that.”

 While he has expressed regret in not making the change earlier in his life, he does not regret his incremental approach which saw him gradually transform to veganism over a period.